Prerequisites

 Using python

-Anyone attempting to teach themselves to program will benefit strongly from having a Python~3 reference book beside them at all times (see some suggestions below) and an open web-browser in which to look up examples of code, etc.
+Since 2021/2022 the course material has been changed to use python3 programming language.
+Anyone attempting to teach themselves to program will benefit strongly from having a Python 3 reference book beside them at all times (see some suggestions below) and an open web-browser in which to look up examples of code, etc.

 Students are actively encouraged to discuss what they are doing with others doing the course, to work in pairs or small groups.